sailfishos-patches/patchmanager/README.md

 #### Categories

-The category entry must be in the following list
+The category entry must be one of the following list:

 - browser
 - camera
 - calendar